LionelBeato/coatimundis/Week_2/Day_7/OVERVIEW.md

 ### Bootstrap Website

-1. Make a website using bootstrap.
+1. Make a website using bootstrap through Node.
+Make sure you have a color pallette you're working with or have in mind.
 Have the essential elements of a website including but not limited to:

     - navbar
     - jumbotron or hero image
     - main page content
     - footer

 2. Have at least 10 components in total for your page.
 Rmemember to use cols and rows.
 Remember to wrap root elements in a container as well!
 3. Have at leat 2 selectors for your CSS.
 Try to overwrite or style some bootstrap components!
 4. Push it to github!
 5. (Optional) Host it on github Pages!
+6. (Optional) Write a media query that dynamically changes an element on the page.

 ### Install Chocolatey